fabianmontag/fabianmontag/README.md

 ### Hi 🌻

-I'm Fabian, a full-stack developer.
+I'm Fabian, a Full-Stack Web Developer.
 I like to create things and occasionally share them with the rest of the world.
 I like Typescript.

 ### Interests
 - Graphics Programming